- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-So how do you go about teaching a new dog their name?
 We spoke with professional pet experts Shoshi Parks, Ph.D., certified professional dog trainer, and Dr. Sabrina Kong, DVM and Staff Veterinary Writer at WeLoveDoodles, to find out.
 With their insight, we’ve compiled expert tips and tricks so you can teach your dog their name, regardless of age.

 The goal is to correlate your dog’s name with attention and positive outcomes, Parks adds.
 She recommends keeping sessions short and positive, always ending on a high note.

-How to Tell Your Dog Knows Their Name
+Signs Your Dog Recognizes Their Name

 A dog who hears their name and recognizes it will: